Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/vertex_paint/tools.rst

 Tools
 *****

-The *Tools Shelf* contains most of the options for vertex painting.
+The *Tool Shelf* contains most of the options for vertex painting.
 The following sections describe the controls in each of the available panels.

 .. figure:: /images/sculpt-paint_painting_vertex-paint_tools_tab.png